German-Cobian/Art-Museum-Api/README.md

 # Art-Museum-Api

- This Javascript app fetches artworks in the Art Institute of Chicago from an API (https://api.artic.edu/api/v1/artworks) and displays their image as well as their title and creator name.
+This Javascript app fetches artworks in the Art Institute of Chicago from an API.

 From the home page the user can input the artist, or title, or type of artwork that they are searching for: